raspberrypilearning/persuasive-data-presentation/en/step_3.md

 title: Access data from a list of dictionaries
 ---

-When you create a list of dictionaries you can loop through the list to find and use the data that you need.
+When you create a list of dictionaries, you can loop through the list to find and use the data that you need.

-### Example one - ISS expeditions
+### Example one – ISS expeditions

 Here is some example code that was used to find the date of an expedition to the ISS: